Psalm 134

 Notes

 The final verse shifts in both speaker and direction.
-If verses 1–2 are the congregation addressing the priests, verse 3 is the priests' benediction spoken over the departing congregation.
-The grammar shifts from the imperative (בָּרֲכוּ — "bless!") to the jussive יְבָרֶכְךָ — "may he bless you."
-This is precisely the language of formal priestly benediction, echoing the great Aaronic blessing of Numbers 6:24-26: יְבָרֶכְךָ יְהוָה וְיִשְׁמְרֶךָ — "the LORD bless you and keep you."
+Where verses 1–2 are the congregation addressing the priests, verse 3 is the priests' benediction spoken over the departing worshippers.
+The grammar moves from imperative (בָּרֲכוּ — "bless!") to jussive (יְבָרֶכְךָ — "may he bless you"), the precise form of formal priestly benediction, echoing the great Aaronic blessing of Numbers 6:24-26: יְבָרֶכְךָ יְהוָה וְיִשְׁמְרֶךָ — "the LORD bless you and keep you."

 The blessing comes מִצִּיּוֹן — "from Zion."
 Zion is the place where heaven and earth meet, the dwelling of the divine name, the point from which God's blessing radiates outward.
 This geography of blessing is consistent throughout the Psalter: Psalm 128:5 declares "may the LORD bless you from Zion," and Psalm 20:2 speaks of help sent "from the sanctuary."
 But the blessing does not originate in Zion itself — Zion is the channel, not the source.
 The source is identified in the appositional phrase: עֹשֵׂה שָׁמַיִם וָאָרֶץ — "the Maker of heaven and earth."

-This designation עֹשֵׂה שָׁמַיִם וָאָרֶץ — "Maker of heaven and earth" — is the fullest possible description of divine sovereignty.
-The same phrase appears in Psalm 115:15, Psalm 121:2, Psalm 124:8, and Psalm 146:6, all of which are closely related to the Songs of Ascents.
-Within the ascent collection itself, Psalm 121:2 declares "my help comes from the LORD, who made heaven and earth" — the Creator is also the keeper.
-The juxtaposition in verse 3 is striking: the God who blesses you is no mere local deity, not simply the God of Zion in a provincial sense, but the One who called all creation into existence.
-The blessing spoken by priests in Jerusalem channels a power whose scope is universal.
+This title — "Maker of heaven and earth" — is a claim of total divine sovereignty.
+The same phrase appears in Psalm 115:15, Psalm 121:2, Psalm 124:8, and Psalm 146:6, all closely related to the Songs of Ascents.
+Within the collection itself, Psalm 121:2 already declared "my help comes from the LORD, who made heaven and earth" — the Creator and the keeper are one.
+The juxtaposition in verse 3 is striking: the God who blesses you is no provincial deity of Zion but the One who called all creation into existence.
+The blessing the priests speak in Jerusalem channels a power of universal scope.

-This verse, as the concluding word of the entire ascent collection, offers a profound theological summary of all fifteen psalms.
-The pilgrim who set out from a distant, hostile land (Psalm 120) and climbed toward Jerusalem trusting in the guardian who "neither slumbers nor sleeps" (Psalm 121:4) now stands at the threshold of departure and receives the same blessing promised at the outset: the Creator himself, enthroned at Zion, speaks his favor over all who have come to seek him.
+As the concluding word of the entire ascent collection, this verse gathers all fifteen psalms into a single image.
+The pilgrim who set out from a distant, hostile land (Psalm 120) and climbed toward Jerusalem trusting in the guardian who "neither slumbers nor sleeps" (Psalm 121:4) now stands at the threshold of departure and receives the blessing the journey promised: the Creator himself, enthroned at Zion, speaking his favor over all who have come to seek him.

 Interpretations